Parquet Storage Schema #

 run_idstringRun UUID — primary key for the run

-slot_idstringMulti-DUT slot ID (NULL for single-DUT runs)
+slot_idstringMulti-UUT slot ID (NULL for single-UUT runs)

 run_started_attimestamp[us, UTC]When the run started